How to DIY an affordable Pikler Triangle: An IKEA Hack

 There are many for sale on Amazon and there’s this beautiful transformable one on Etsy for almost $400.

-Yes, they are amazing, but not every parent has a few hundred dollars to spend on one.
+They’re awesome, no argument here, but sadly not every parent has a few hundred dollars to spend on one.

-Blaire showed a Pikler Triangle to her husband and he designed this IKEA hack version for their kids — from a $79 IKEA crib.
+Blaire showed a Pikler Triangle to her husband and he designed this IKEA hack version (picture below) for their kids — from a $79 IKEA crib!
+In the following section, you’ll learn how to do that too!

 DIY Pikler Triangle from IKEA SNIGLAR crib